OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 A cache can improve the performance of an OMNIA application, especially when your application is loading data from other systems.

 Depending on the setup of your OMNIA subscription, your cache can be at:

 - Redis: distributed cache that is shared by multiple app servers and survives server restarts and app deployments.
 - Memory: local memory of the server.

-If the "RedisConnectionString" is defined in the subscription config, you will be using the Redis Cache.
+If the "RedisConnectionString" is defined in the subscription configuration, you will be using the Redis Cache.

 ### Accessing to cache